PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-01-05-dns-backups-powershell.md

 * The exported files are plaintext
 * When exporting you can only specify a file name not location.
 The files can **only** go to `C:\Windows\System32\dns` and must be moved from there.

+**Updates:** 2022-04-22: Added a check for `arpa` specifically as it was an issue on my home DNS server.

 ## References
 Another basic script
 * https://thesisadmin.blogspot.com/2016/08/windows-powershell-dns-backup-script.html